shruthi019/MaskifAI/README.md

 # MaskifAI

-## Objective
+## Overview
-Use OpenCV and Flask to create a mask detection web app.
+MaskifAI is a mask detection web app which can be used by an organization to ensure that their employees wear a mask while entering the workspace.

 ## Description
 1. The web app will be installed in a system at the office entrance.